maxmonty112/portfolio/README.md

 A command-line interface for note taking

 ### Installation
-export $NOTESPATH env var wherever you want your notes to save.
-Something like this:
+1. Set $NOTESPATH to wherever you want your notes to save by adding something like this to your .bash_profile:

 `export NOTESPATH="/Users/maxmontgomery/documents/notes"`